Peter Daszak

+In 2024, Daszak was questioned by members of U.S. congress, in what virologist Angela Rasmussen warned was "essentially an attack on science."
+In 2025, the United States Department of Health and Human Services debarred Daszak for five years, alleging reporting irregularities and criticizing Daszak's research in China.

 Education

 Daszak earned a B.Sc. in zoology in 1987, at Bangor University and a Ph.D. in parasitic infectious diseases in 1994 at University of East London.

 Career

+Conservation medicine

 Daszak worked at the School of Life Sciences, Kingston University, in Surrey, England in the 1990s.
 In the late 1990s Daszak moved to the United States and was affiliated with the Institute of Ecology at the University of Georgia and the National Center for Infectious Diseases, Centers for Disease Control and Prevention, in Atlanta, Georgia.
 Around 2001 he became executive director at a collaborative think-tank in New York City, the Consortium for Conservation Medicine.
 He has adjunct positions at two universities in the U.K. and three universities in the U.S., including the Columbia University Mailman School of Public Health.

 He was one of the early adopters of conservation medicine.
 The Society for Conservation Biology symposium in 2000, had focused on the "complex problem of emerging diseases".
 He said in 2001 that there were "almost no examples of emerging wildlife diseases not driven by human environmental change...[a]nd few human emerging diseases don't include some domestic animal or wildlife component."
 His research has focused on investigating and predicting the impacts of new diseases on wildlife, livestock, and human populations, and he has been involved in research studies on epidemics such as the Nipah virus infection, the Australian Hendra outbreaks, the 2002–2004 SARS outbreak, Avian influenza, and the West Nile virus.